The Nutty Professor (1996 film)

-The Nutty Professor is a 1996 American science fiction comedy film starring Eddie Murphy.
-It is a remake of the 1963 film of the same name, which starred Jerry Lewis, which itself was a parody of Robert Louis Stevenson's 1886 novella Strange Case of Dr Jekyll and Mr Hyde.
-The film co-stars Jada Pinkett, James Coburn, Larry Miller, Dave Chappelle, and John Ales.
-Filming began on May 8, 1995, and concluded on September 8, 1995.
+The Nutty Professor is a 1996 American science fiction comedy film starring Eddie Murphy as the titular character.
+It is a remake of the 1963 film, which starred Jerry Lewis.
+Directed by Tom Shadyac, it co-stars Jada Pinkett, James Coburn, Larry Miller, Dave Chappelle, and John Ales.
+Filming began in May 1995 and wrapped in September 1995.
 The original music score was composed by David Newman.

-Murphy portrays a university professor, Sherman Klump, a brainy and kind-hearted obese man who weighs 400 pounds.
-A research scientist, academic, and lecturer, Klump develops a miraculous, but experimental, weight-loss pharmaceutical, and hoping to win the affection of the girl of his dreams, tests it upon himself.
-Just like Julius Kelp from the original film, Klump's vigorous, charismatic, but evil alter ego takes the name "Buddy Love".
-Murphy plays a total of seven characters in the film, including Sherman and most of Sherman's family.
-Sherman's nephew is the only member of the family not to be portrayed by Eddie Murphy.

-The film was a box-office hit and received positive reviews, with critics particularly praising the makeup and Murphy's performance.
+The Nutty Professor was released by Universal Pictures on June 28, 1996, and was a commercial and critical success.
 It won Best Makeup at the 69th Academy Awards.
 The film's success spawned a sequel, Nutty Professor II: The Klumps, released in 2000.